 On Friday, attendees participate in a variety of workshops, presentations and social events.
 All of the workshops cover hot topic items including “Sport Psychology: Skating Begins in the Mind” by Dr. Sylvain Guimond, “Teaching the New CanSkate Program: Keys to Success” and “Bullying in Sport” by Dr. William Bridel.

 A number of awards will be presented on Friday evening during the Skate Canada Achievement Awards Gala and Banquet.
 The program honours skaters, coaches and dedicated volunteers who have donated their time to improving the quality of skating in Canada.
-World renowned coach Kerry Leitch will also be inducted into the Skate Canada Hall of Fame during the evening.

 The event concludes on Saturday with the 101st Annual General Meeting of the association.